GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ﻿# SpecIF JSON-Schema

 The SpecIF JSON-Schema describes the syntax of SpecIF data as a concrete instance of the SpecIF-Metamodel how it was described earlier in this specification.
-The JSON-Schema builds a platform-specific model, PSM following the OMG MDA approach.
+The JSON-Schema builds a platform-specific model (PSM), following the OMG MDA approach, realizing a JSON representation for SpecIF, based on the SpecIF-Metamodel.
 The Schema follows the JSON-Schema standard defined here: http://json-schema.org/draft-04/schema#.

 The schema definition file for SpecIF is available under https://specif.de/v1.1/schema.json.

+__Remark:__ The names, internally used in the JSON-Schema for SpecIF all get a prefix `Specif` followed by the names defined in the Metamodel to avoid naming conflicts in implementations and code, generated from the Schema definition, with equal names defined by other standards (e.g. the term *Node* is in the JavaScript world used by NodeJS and also defined in the SpecIF-Metamodel).
+So the Metamodel term *Node* is called *SpecifNode* in the JSON-Schema definition etc.

 ## SpecIF JSON example